 In insurance, you don’t actually see the product being sold.
 Instead, the customer is purchasing security and peace-of-mind.
 I performed a competitive analysis on three direct and indirect competitors, plus three innovative companies from other industries.
 I used Peter Morville’s “honeycomb” of usability heuristics this time because of his consideration for credibility as a key heuristic.
 I also studied published academic research on online trust, credibility, and security.

 To learn how user-friendly the site might be for current customers, I performed a streamlined cognitive walkthrough on the process of obtaining proof insurance.

 I paired qualitative research with quantitative data from users to get additional insight into what users were doing and why they were doing it.
 I tested the insurance score flow through three unmoderated user interviews with UserTesting and a task-based survey with over 70 screened participants with Loop 11.
-I created this final video presentation that combined all of the research findings into strategic and tactical takeaways.

 Can I have the last four of your social security number?

 Testing a feature that requires personal information was the most difficult part of this project.
 I couldn’t (nor did I want to) have testers give their personally-identifying information, but I wanted to hear and see their real-life reactions to being asked to provide highly sensitive data like the last four of their social security number.

 First, I attempted to layer Loop11, the task-based survey tool, on top of a clickable prototype within InVision.
 The prototype looked just like the site but would allow testers to progress through the flow without giving any information, yet still be interrupted with questions like “Would you give your address on this page?” before moving on.
 However, layering InVision’s on top of Loop 11 created such a loading lag that testers were abandoning.